 An operating segment is a part of a group that conducts operations from which it can generate revenue and incur costs and for which independent financial information is available.
 The group's division into operating segments is in line with the internal reports that the group's highest executive decisionmakers use to monitor operations and allocate resources between operating segments.
 The CEO is the group's highest executive decision-maker.
 In Qlife, it is therefore the reports that the CEO receives on the results in different parts of the group that form the basis for the segment information.
-Currently one segment has been identified in the group; SARS-CoV-2.
-Segment information is provided only for the group.
+Previously all revenue has been in one segment (SARS-CoV-2).
+Olife's product offering for SARS-CoV-2 has been discontinued.
+Starting Q2 2023 a new segment has been introduced (CRP).
+For Q2 all revenue is in the CRP segment.
+Segment information is provided only for the group (see note 5).